Hannah Gadsby: Nanette: Synopsis

-Gadsby uses Nanette to deconstruct the nature of comedy and its conventions by having her audience undergo the same tension in which marginalised people suffer on a daily basis.
-She shares personal anecdotes related to her experiences as a lesbian and gender-nonconforming woman, explaining how her comedic style is influenced by her identity.
-Due to Gadsby's upbringing in conservative Tasmania, she was raised surrounded by people who believed they had licence to hate others, which induced her at a young age to accept prejudiced views towards queer people.
-To deal with the social inequality she faced, Gadsby says that she turned to self-deprecating humour.
-She realised that the self-deprecating humour common to standup comedy is doubly painful for marginalised people because it adds another voice to the chorus of people who already insult and belittle them.
-This led her to conclude that she can no longer do standup comedy and so she structures the piece around claiming she is giving up comedy.
+Gadsby uses Nanette to deconstruct the nature of comedy and its conventions by having the audience undergo the same tension in which marginalised people suffer on a daily basis.
+Gadsby shares personal anecdotes related to Gadsby's experiences as a lesbian and gender-nonconforming person, explaining how their comedic style is influenced by their identity.
+Gadsby was raised in conservative Tasmania surrounded by people prejudiced towards LGBTQ people.
+To deal with the social inequality Gadsby faced, Gadsby had earlier in their career turned to self-deprecating humour.
+They later realised the self-deprecating humour common to standup comedy is doubly painful for marginalised people because it adds another voice to the chorus of people who already insult and belittle the comedian.
+This led Gadsby to decide to quit standup comedy and so they structured the Nanette piece around explaining that decision.

-In addition to the stories she shares about her lesbian and gender-nonconforming experiences, Gadsby relates personal stories about her comedy career, family, and university experiences among other things.
-Gadsby expresses the need to use stories in her comedy because she is frustrated with the form of standup comedy.
-She does not feel as if her story, because her identity and victimisation do not fit comfortably into society's narrative, is being listened to properly.
-The representation of her story through Nanette affords Gadsby hope that her experiences will be "felt and understood by individuals with minds of their own," and that her story will finally be heard.
+In addition to the stories shared about their lesbian and gender-nonconforming experiences, Gadsby relates personal stories about their comedy career, family, and university experiences among other things.
+Gadsby expresses the need to use stories in their comedy because they are frustrated with the form of standup comedy.
+They do not feel as if their story, because their identity and victimisation do not fit comfortably into society's narrative, is being listened to properly.
+The representation of their story through Nanette affords Gadsby hope their experiences will be "felt and understood by individuals with minds of their own," and that Gadsby's story will finally be heard.

 Gadsby discusses the mental health of Vincent van Gogh.
-Later, she talks about Pablo Picasso's contributions to Cubism and how she regards him as a misogynist artist.
+Later, they talk about Pablo Picasso's contributions to Cubism and how they regard him as a misogynist artist.

 Performances

 Gadsby has performed Nanette throughout Australia, at the Edinburgh Festival Fringe, and in the United States.
-Her 2018 performances in New York City received positive reviews.
+Their 2018 performances in New York City received positive reviews.
 The show was performed for the final time on 27 July 2018, in Montreal.
 On 20 June 2018, Netflix released a film of Gadsby's performance of the work at the Sydney Opera House under the title Hannah Gadsby: Nanette.